minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 time-frame for contribution has also proven to increase plausibility
 @stratmann-1995.

-Given the extensive research done in money in politics, and moreover in the (causal) relationship between campaign contributions and rollcall voting behaviour, this paper will aim to take the above stated specifications to analyse a causal relationship between campaign contributions and rollcall votes in the environmental context.
+Given the extensive research done on money in politics, and the (causal) relationship between campaign contributions and roll-call voting behaviour, this paper will aim to take the above stated specifications to analyse a causal relationship between campaign contributions and roll-call votes in the environmental context.

 #pagebreak()

 = Research Design <research-design>
-This section will deal with the reasoning behind the chosen roll call votes and campaign contributions, and the hypothesis which are set up for the analysis.
+This section will deal with the reasoning behind the chosen roll-call votes and campaign contributions, and the hypothesis which are set up for the analysis.

 == Stratmann's Specifications <vote_spec>
 // Conditions met: Vote repition, winners & losers defined,
 #cite(<stratmann-2002>, form: "prose") follows a similar
-methodology to determine the causal relationship between campaign contributions and the representative's vote shares, defines the following rollcall votes preconditions for his research: the votes are not only repeated but also exhibit changes in voting behaviour @KauKeenanRubin[p.276] @stratmann-2002.
+methodology to determine the causal relationship between campaign contributions and the representative's vote shares, defines the following roll-call votes preconditions for his research: the votes are not only repeated but also exhibit changes in voting behaviour @KauKeenanRubin[p.276] @stratmann-2002.
 Moreover, the winners and losers of the votes need to be defined, the precise subject voted on should not be repeated again.
 This way patterns in contribution and voting behaviour can be deduced more easily.
 These conditions are met in this analysis.
-There are six roll call votes which are related to methane pollution safeguards (i.e. the methane emissions of fossil fuel companies), and these are not repeated to this date, since the vote relates to the acceptance or rejection of an increase in environmental regulation, the winners and losers of the votes are
+There are six roll-call votes which are related to methane pollution safeguards (i.e. the methane emissions of fossil fuel companies), and these are not repeated to this date, since the vote relates to the acceptance or rejection of an increase in environmental regulation, the winners and losers of the votes are